-Eric is now retired after a career in the IT industry with IBM.
-He was a programmer, analyst and consultant, and finally worked in Corporate Governance.
-He lives in Kempsey, and enjoys cooking (and eating) food, travel, and playing bridge.
+I am now retired after a career in the IT industry with IBM.
+I was a programmer, analyst and consultant, and finally worked in Corporate Governance.
+I live in Kempsey, and enjoy cooking (and eating) food, travel, and playing bridge.

-He is the Maple Class Form Governor, and also has a watching brief for Maths and English.
+I am the Maple Class Governor, and also have a watching brief for Maths and English.

-Lorna Phillips joined as a Governor at the end of the school year 2017/18, joining with a special interest in Communications.
-She has worked in commercial, public and third sector marketing and communications roles for many years and also has experience of education.
-She now heads up the Marketing function of non-maintained special school New College Worcester, a national residential school and college for children and young people who are blind or visually impaired.
-Lorna's academic background is in Social and Business Psychology.
-Lorna's eldest son moved on from Kempsey Primary School to Hanley Castle High School in 2018 and she also has a son at Kempsey in Year 4.
+I joined as a Governor at the end of the school year 2017/18, with a special interest in communications.
+I have worked in commercial, public and third sector marketing and communications roles for many years and also have experience of education.
+I now head up the marketing function of non-maintained special school New College Worcester, a national residential school and college for children and young people who are blind or visually impaired.
+My academic background is in Social and Business Psychology.
+My eldest son moved on from Kempsey Primary School to Hanley Castle High School in 2018 and I also have a son at Kempsey in Year 4.